ppearson/Sniffle/README.md

 that these other tools will be more efficient for searching local (non-network) filesystems.

-Currently it does not use the most optimum algorithm for searching content (currently uses linear line-by-line search instead of something like Boyer-Moore, or SIMD'd char matching)
- - in the future this will be improved.
+Currently it does not use the most optimum algorithm for searching content (currently uses linear line-by-line search instead of something like Boyer-Moore, or SIMD'd char matching) - in the future this will be improved.

 It can perform file searches, grepping of content of files, counting occurrences of strings, matching multiple search strings within files, detecting timestamp deltas within log files, and more functionality will be added in the future.

-It is by design *not* Unicode-aware, as the files / directories and logs it was designed to process are exclusively ASCII.
+It is by-design *not* Unicode-aware, as the files / directories and logs it was designed to process are exclusively ASCII.

 Supported operations: